Artemas-Muzanenhamo/gov-poc/README.md

 [![CircleCI](https://circleci.com/gh/Artemas-Muzanenhamo/gov-poc/tree/develop.svg?style=svg)](https://circleci.com/gh/Artemas-Muzanenhamo/gov-poc/tree/develop)

 # About
-This is a proof of concept to demo government services using the microservice architecture with spring boot and spring cloud.
+This is a proof of concept to demo government services using the Microservice Architecture with spring boot and spring cloud.
+We will not really dive into the Authentication aspect at first but we will look at how data should flow within a Microservice Architecture.

 # Architecture
 <p align="center">
   <img src="https://user-images.githubusercontent.com/29547780/33390496-ef763280-d52d-11e7-80c3-8aaf41c3d5b0.png">
 </p>

+# Services

+The idea here is that we can have as many services as we want behind our Registry Server(Discover-Server) which will allow our Services to register and de-register themselves to the Registry Server.
+Also Services can still communicate between themselves behind the Registry Server without any issues.

 ## Identity-Service